gordoly/E2EEApp/README.md

 ## About

 This project is an end-to-end encrypted chat application designed to ensure that messages sent between two users are encrypted such that not even the server can read these messages.
 This project utilises the Django framework to develop the server which handles web requests and socket messages from clients, while Jinja was used to render the front end templates.
+A Sqlite database is used to store user accounts, the chat rooms the users of part of, and friend requests sent between users.

 The application manages the usage of Diffie-Hellman keys which are used to encrypt and decrypt messages sent between users.
 The application encrypts, using PBKDF2 keys which are derived from the user's password, the user's Diffie-Hellman cryptographic keys and message histories.
 These are then stored locally on the user's browser using IndexDB.
 Messages are only stored on the server if the receiver is offline, however, once the receiver is able to receive messages, the stored messages will be removed from the server's database.

 ## Installation